careljonkhout/cl_matcontL/ReadMe.txt

 particular problem requires additional subdirectories to function, they must be added to the init file manually.

+To create system files use the tools in the SystemFileGenerator folder.

 In the directory '/Tutorial/' there are two series of script m-files that will execute examples for use in CL_MATCONT.
 Any of the files ending in the numeral 0 (i.e. 'testbruss_BP0.m' ) can be run without any prerequisite